-Join award-winning artist John Schlesinger and explore his installation at VisArts’ Common Ground Gallery.
+Join award-winning artist John Schlesinger and explore his installation, ...the player to be named later, at VisArts’ Common Ground Gallery.
 Bring your own work and collaborate with John to modify and remake his installation.
 If you’ve ever been curious about installations, this is an exciting opportunity to work inside one; try different strategies and collaborate freely without any risk.

 John will also present his past work and describe how it plays into his current installation practices.
 Most installations are ephemeral, only existing for a short amount of time in a specific location.
 In this collaborative process, we will discuss and experiment with taking strong and effective photo documentation.